Skip to Content

 From Brittany Sawyer at Travel by Brit

-While the spring weather in Newport is usually too chilly to relax on the beach, there are still plenty of fun things to do in Newport that the whole family will love.
+While the spring weather in Newport will be too chilly to relax on the beach, there are still plenty of fun things to do in Newport that the whole family will love.

 Entrance to Bowen Wharf